 What does my risk score tell me?
 What does similarity mean?

-Our AI algorithm uses up to 15 variables to determine your risk score and learns from users who have self-reported a diagnosis.
-Your risk score can be interpreted as an indication of how similar your data patterns are to the data patterns of users who have self-reported a diagnosis.
+Our AI algorithm uses up to 15 variables to determine your risk score and learns from users who have self-reported diagnoses.
+Your risk score can indicate how similar your data patterns are to the data patterns of users who have self-reported a diagnosis.

 This is only a statistical correlation, meaning that people with these patterns might be more likely to have hypertension, but having similar patterns does not guarantee that you will have hypertension.
 The results of our algorithm can provide an additional data point as you seek to improve your health; however, it should never be considered a diagnosis or clinical decision.